Neoxs/reverse_flutter/scripts/README.md

 ### rules/

 - <b>android_rules.yaml:</b> A YAML file that contains a set of predefined rules for analyzing Android code.
-- <b>permissions_protection_lvl.yaml:</b> A YAML file that contains a list of android dependecies and its security status.
+- <b>permissions_protection_lvl.yaml:</b> A YAML file that contains a list of android permissions and its security status.

 ### scripts/